 Lagerfeld’s work at Chanel had an undeniable impact on the fashion industry.
 Coco Chanel believed in the empowerment of women through clothing and was a revolutionary in her own right as she was able to create clothes that were both feminine, liberating and inspiring.
 Lagerfeld is known to have said: “what I do, Coco would have hated.
 The label has an image and it’s up to me to update it.
 I do what she never did.
 I had to find my mark.
 I had to go from what Chanel was to what it should be.”

-He believed that the highly effeminate and ladylike image that Chanel had at the time was not applicable to the modern fashion climate.
+He believed that the highly effeminate and ladylike image that Chanel had at the time did not apply to the modern fashion climate.
 Instead, he wanted to experiment with fabrics and styles and, create a more sensual and slightly provocative version of this established fashion house.
-The most iconic change to Chanel under Lagerfeld was the creation of the now famous interlocked “CC” logo, as a representation of the founder’s name.
-In addition, Lagerfeld was able to stay ahead of trends, making striking desjgns whilst keeping an element of the traditional Chanel, through his use of tweed and pearls.
+The most iconic change to Chanel under Lagerfeld was the creation of the now-famous interlocked “CC” logo, as a representation of the founder’s name.
+Also, Lagerfeld was able to stay ahead of trends, making striking designs whilst keeping an element of the traditional Chanel, through his use of tweed and pearls.
 For me, his incorporation of classic Chanel designs during the grunge movement in the 90s was inspired and something very few designers were able to execute with such finesse; a true testament to his creative genius.

 Lagerfeld also redefined fashion shows by creating the most extravagant, creative and impressive shows possible.
 Every season, he never failed to transform Paris’ Grand Palais to match his unique vision, be it a carousel, a decadent buffet or a man-made street with peaceful protest.
 My personal favourite was the Chanel supermarket for their Fall/Winter 2014 show, where he recreated a traditional market embellished with the brand’s monogram.